 All machines will experience this.
 As the system ages or has many heating and cooling cycles, its efficiency declines.

 Low-quality parts prevent the electric heating system from operating at its highest potential.
 Knowing how much current or voltage is sent to the heating components is essential.
 It is determined by the quality of the wires used in the installation.
 The quality of cables impacts how a system can handle voltage variations and surges.

 - Installation problems

 When installing electric systems, ensure you understand the process.
-There are installation guidelines that must follow.
-If these systems are not installed right, their lifespan will be reduced.
+There are installation guidelines that must be followed.
+If these systems are not installed correctly, their lifespan will be reduced.